horrondor/Ansible/README.md

+---
-To run playbook use ansible-playbook NTPserver_config.yml --askvault-password password=1234
+#To run playbook use
+ansible-playbook NTPserver_config.yml --askvault-password
+password=1234
+---